 I. Webinar series

-In mid-2021, attend any or all of three webinars online to hear from panelists and peers on important leadership and workforce subjects
+In mid-2021, three webinars were held online to hear from panelists and peers on important leadership and workforce subjects

 June: Leadership Webinar

-Leaders and aspiring leaders will learn from women playing prominent roles in three of the region’s foremost organizations in environmental science and geospatial technology.
-Words of introduction from an internationally renowned scientist and diplomat will spark and stimulate a conversation among the panel.
+Leaders and aspiring leaders learned from women playing prominent roles in three of the region’s foremost organizations in environmental science and geospatial technology.
+Words of introduction from an internationally renowned scientist and diplomat sparked and stimulated a conversation among the panel.
 Read more about this Webinar

 August: Perspectives from Indigenous Women

-Hear the voices and experiences of indigenous women working to shed light on environmental justice, tradition, and broadening knowledge.
-Their insights will teach and inspire us.
+We heard the voices and experiences of indigenous women working to shed light on environmental justice, tradition, and broadening knowledge.

 September: Networking and Mentoring Approaches

-Get hands on, practical workshopping activities online with well-connected experts.
-Learn how to find advisors and get engaged in supportive communities, in ways that can advance your career.
-Read more and sign-up
+This activity offered hands-on, practical activities online with well-connected experts on how to find advisors and get engaged in supportive communities, in ways that can advance the careers of women in GIS.

 II.
 Online Self-Paced Curriculum